Giftbit/currencyapi/apiary-sources/sections/homepage.md

 # Lightrail Documentation
 Welcome to Lightrail.
 Lightrail is a platform for managing value.

-Lightrail offers a Drop-in Gift Card solution along with providing the functionality to create custom account credit and gift card integrations.
-Lightrail enables you to create promotions on-top of your account credit or gift card programs allowing you to build long lasting relationships with your customers.
+Lightrail offers a [Drop-in Gift Card solution](https://github.com/Giftbit/Lightrail-API-Docs/blob/master/docs/quickstart/drop-in-gift-cards.md#drop-in-gift-cards) and also provides the functionality to create custom account credit and gift card integrations.
+Lightrail enables you to create promotions on top of your account credit or gift card programs allowing you to build long lasting relationships with your customers.

-Contact us anytime at hello@lightrail.com —we are here to help you solidify your use-case and implementation.
+Contact us anytime at hello@lightrail.com — we are here to help you solidify your use-case and implementation.

-You're looking at the full reference documentation providing detailed information on each endpoint.
+You're looking at the full reference documentation providing detailed information on each API endpoint.
-Many integrations can be done using only our client libraries and the quick starts below.
+Many integrations can be done using only our [client libraries](https://github.com/Giftbit/Lightrail-API-Docs/blob/master/docs/client-libraries.md#client-libraries) and the quickstarts below.

-## Common Use Cases - Quick Starts
+## Common Use Cases - Quickstarts
-We recommend starting with the following quick start guides.
+We recommend starting with the following quickstart guides.

 ### Drop-in Gift Cards
-The Drop-in Gift Card solution empowers you to offer gift cards from your site in days.
+The [Drop-in Gift Card solution](https://github.com/Giftbit/Lightrail-API-Docs/blob/master/docs/quickstart/drop-in-gift-cards.md#drop-in-gift-cards) empowers you to offer gift cards from your site in days.
 It is component based, using simple HTML snippets.
-When a customer redeems a gift card, the value is applied to an account that belongs to the customer, also managed by Lightrail.
+When a customer redeems a gift card, the value is applied to an account that belongs to the customer, also powered by Lightrail.
 Minor updates must be made to your checkout process to allow the customer's account to be used as a payment option.

-Find out more here.
+To get started check out our [Drop-in Gift Card documentation](https://github.com/Giftbit/Lightrail-API-Docs/blob/master/docs/quickstart/drop-in-gift-cards.md#drop-in-gift-cards).

 ### Accounts
-Apply gift cards and points directly to customer accounts in Lightrail.
-Create a seamless purchase experience for your customer.
+Use Lightrail to apply gift cards and points directly to customer accounts to create a seamless purchase experience.

-Check out our accounts documentation.
+Check out our [accounts documentation](https://github.com/Giftbit/Lightrail-API-Docs/blob/master/docs/quickstart/accounts.md#accounts) to get started.

-With customer accounts in place you can learn from their purchase history and drive engagement using promotions.
+With customer accounts in place you can learn your customers' purchase history and drive engagement using promotions.

 ### Promotions
-Lightrail promotions are rule-based value that are attached to gift cards or accounts.
-Promotions can be used to incentive when customers by, along with what they buy.
+Lightrail promotions are rule-based value that is attached to gift cards or accounts Promotions can be used to incentive customers "when" to buy, along with "what" to buy.
 For example, a promotion could be a _$10 off boxing week sale_ or _$5 off if your purchase is over $25_; the possibilities are endless.

-Find out more here.
+Check out our [promotions documentation](https://github.com/Giftbit/Lightrail-API-Docs/blob/master/docs/quickstart/promotions.md#promotions) for more info.

 ## Getting Started
 [Sign up](https://www.lightrail.com/app/#/register) for a Lightrail account.